hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

     CREATE DATABASE MovieVerse;
     ```

-2. Run the scripts inside the `databases` directory to create the necessary databases and tables:
+2. Run the Python utilities inside the `databases` directory to verify connectivity:

     ```bash
-    cd databases
-    node app.js
+    python -m databases.app
     ```

 3. If the script runs successfully, you should see the following output in your terminal: